 A 19,405 square foot industrial and mixed-use building situated on 54,914 square feet of land (1.3 acres).
 The property is located in an industrial park and is adjacent to a group of industrial and mixed-use properties owned by the REIT.
 It was built in 1976, expanded in 1989 and contains warehousing and office space.
 The warehouse has a 23 foot clear ceiling height.
-The building is 100% leased to Distribution AMJ.
+The building is 100% leased to Tyco International of Canada.